Character Sets and Globalization¶

-Data fetched from, and sent to, Oracle Database will be mapped between the database character set and the “Oracle client” character set of the Oracle client libraries used by cx_Oracle.
+Data fetched from, and sent to, Oracle Database will be mapped between the database character set and the “Oracle client” character set of the Oracle Client libraries used by cx_Oracle.
 If data cannot be correctly mapped between client and server character sets, then it may be corrupted or queries may fail with “codec can’t decode byte”.
-Most applications will need to specify the client character set.

 cx_Oracle uses Oracle’s National Language Support (NLS) to assist in globalizing applications.
 As well as character set support, there are many other features that will be useful in applications.
 See the Database Globalization Support Guide.

 Setting the Client Character Set¶